Overview frequency principle/spectral bias in deep learning: Understanding and studying DNN based on F-Principle

-To examine the utility of the F-Principle, we compare DNNs outputs for two experiments in Fig. \ref{fig:ricker}.
-For the one with F-Principle, as shown in Fig. \ref{fig:1dnonfp}, the initial output is smooth in (a), the DNN learns the training data well in (b), and the DNN output is smooth at test points in (c).
-However, for the one without the F-Principle, the initial output is rather oscillated in (d), the DNN can also learns the training data well in (e), but it is very oscillated with larger amplitude than the initial output at test points in (f).
+\black{To examine the utility of the F-Principle, we compare DNNs outputs for two experiments in Fig. \ref{fig:ricker}.
+Note that the settings for the two examples in Fig. \ref{fig:ricker} are exactly the same except for the hyper-parameter $a$ in the Ricker activation function.
+For smaller $a$, the output of Ricker activation with small $a$ is more oscillated than that of large $a$.
+Therefore, the initial output of the network with large $a$, i.e., the one that follows F-Principle, is smooth (Fig. \ref{fig:1dnonfp}(a)), while the one with small $a$, i.e., the one that does not follow F-Principle, is very oscillated (Fig. \ref{fig:1dnonfp}(d)).
+After training, the network that follows F-Principle learns the training data well in (b), and the DNN output is smooth at test points in (c).
+However, \black{for the one that does not follow the F-Principle}, the DNN can also learn the training data well in (e), but it is very oscillated at test points in (f).
+It is also worth to point out that the output of the network is always oscillated at test points during this training.
 Apparently, such oscillated output usually leads to bad generalization.
-This example shows the F-Principle is an necessary condition underlying the good generalization of DNNs.
+This example shows the F-Principle is an important factor underlying the good generalization of DNNs.}